aluntzer/gtknodes/README.md

 # GtkNodes

-This library provides a (hopefully) easy-to-use interface to create functional flow graphs with the ablility to pass arbitrary data between connected elements.
+This library provides a (hopefully) easy-to-use interface for the creation of functional flow graphs with the ablility to pass arbitrary data between connected elements.

-The flow graph is managed in NodeView, which is a graphical connection manager between the graph's functional element (Nodes).
-Nodes are custom GtkWidget container (derived from GtkBox), which hold one or more items (i.e. other widgets).
+The flow graph is managed in NodeView, which is a graphical connection manager for the graph's functional element (Nodes).
+Nodes are custom GtkWidget containers (derived from GtkBox), which hold one or more items (i.e. other widgets).
 When a widget is added to a node, it will be assigned a NodeSocket, which represents (and manages) the actual connectivity between nodes.

 A NodeSocket can be configured in one of 3 modes: SINK, SOURCE and DISABLE.
-SINKS accept a single input and are connected to a SOURCE by a drag-and-drop operation from a source socket to a sink socket.
+SINKs accept a single input and are connected to a SOURCE by a drag-and-drop operation from a source socket to a sink socket.
 SOURCEs can have an arbitrary number of connected outputs.
-A socket in SINK mode will be displayed vertially centered to its associated widget and on the left edge of the Node, while sockets in SOURCE mode are drawn on the right edge of the node.
+A socket in SINK mode will be displayed vertically centered to its associated widget and on the left edge of the node, while sockets in SOURCE mode are drawn on the right edge of the node.
 Sockets in mode DISABLE are simply not drawn.